SB2318/UltimateHealth/README.md

 ## Setting up a Backend Server

-Follow the steps to setup backend in your system
+Follow the steps to set backend in your system

 ```
  cd backend